camunda/camunda-docs/docs/reference/announcements.md

 :::

 :::info
-Migration from `8.2.x` to `8.3.x` will perform a migration for nearly all entities stored in Operate, Tasklist and Optimize, thus you have to expect a longer than usual lasting migration.
+Migration from `8.2.x` to `8.3.x` will perform a migration for nearly all entities stored in Operate, Tasklist, and Optimize.
+This migration will take longer.
 :::

 ### Deprecated in 8.3